SeraphimSerapis/seraphimserapis.github.io/source/blog/2016-04-07-kramdown-redcarpet.html.markdown

 set :markdown_engine, :kramdown
 ~~~

 Another engine that allows using custom CSS-classes via attribute lists is [Maruku](http://maruku.rubyforge.org/proposal.html#attribute_lists).
-I might give it a spin soon in order to see if there are any advantages over kramdown.
+Feature-wise it looks quite similar to kramdown but there has been little activity in [it's GitHub repository](http://github.com/bhollis/maruku).

 I hope this short post helps a few of you,
 Tim